 Dry Shed 4 Condition.
 Dry Shed 4 is approximately 450 feet long and 150 feet wide for a total size of about 67,500 SF.
-(Please see Attachment 7 to view photos of the shed).
+(Please see Attachment 8 to view photos of the shed).
 Dry Shed 4 is constructed of the following components:

-- Four bays with three large doors. - An asphalt floor with a six foot slope from the north end of the building to the south end of the building. - A wall system that is constructed of a three foot high concrete block perimeter wall with a 27 foot high wood framed wall that is sheathed in plywood.
-There is no insulation or interior finishes. - The roof is composed of a metal girder system that holds up plywood sheathing and asphalt roll roofing. - The building has no electrical or water service.
-While the building is plumbed with a fire sprinkler suppression system, the suppression system itself is no longer hooked up to a working water source.
+- Four bays with three large doors. - An asphalt floor with a significant slope from the north end of the building to the south end of the building. - A wall system that is constructed of a three foot high concrete block perimeter wall with a 27 foot high wood framed wall that is sheathed in plywood.
+There is no insulation or interior finishes. - The roof is composed of a metal girder system that holds up plywood sheathing and asphalt roll roofing.

 Staff completed a site inspection of Dry Shed 4 to determine the shed's current condition.
-The shed has significantly deteriorated since the 2008 structural engineering analysis due to severe recent weather conditions, limited recent maintenance, the poor construction quality and the overall age of the building:
+The shed has significantly deteriorated since a 2008 structural engineering analysis due to severe recent weather conditions, limited recent maintenance, the poor construction quality and the overall age of the building:

 - A large section of the wall on the north east corner of the building has come completely unattached from the building and is leaning up in place. - A large section of the roof on the south east corner of the building has come unattached, leaving a large hole in the roof.
-Aerial imagery reveals further unraveling of the roll roofing. - The exterior painting is very weathered and has virtually worn away in most places. - The sprinkler system is highly rusted and not in working condition.
+Aerial imagery reveals further unraveling of the roll roofing. - There are various other large holes and cavities in the walls, roof and floor. - Exterior plywood is delaminating. - The exterior painting is very weathered. - The sprinkler system is rusted and not in working condition. - The building has no electrical, water or sewer service.
+While the building is plumbed with a fire sprinkler suppression system, the suppression system itself is no longer hooked up to a working water source.